IanMeyers/aws-kinesis-beanstalk-workers/README.md

 ```

 However, if your `MyRecordProcessor` class has local state variables which must be configured on instance initialisation, then it is recommended that you provide these as Constructor arguments.
 For (hopefully) obvious reasons, using `static` variables is probably a really bad idea here, but if you know what you are doing then go ahead.

+## Working with encrypted Stream data

+Many customers require their data to be encrypted in flight within the Stream.
+Temitayo Olajide wrote [an excellent AWS Big Data Blog Post](https://aws.amazon.com/blogs/big-data/encrypt-and-decrypt-amazon-kinesis-records-using-aws-kms) which outlines how you can perform encryption and decryption in a sample project.
+We've incorporated his work into this managed codebase, so that decryption can be performed transparently, without you having to write *any* code at all.

+In the latest version of this module, all you need to do is configure an Elastic Beanstalk property `kms-decryption-key-arn`, which is the ARN for an Amazon KMS Key which is being used to encrypt data.
+You can also provide a `kms-encryption-context-hjson` parameter, which allows you to configure the encryption context using [HJson](https://hjson.org).
+For example:

+`kms-encryption-context-hjson` = `firstValue:10, secondValue: a`

+or with valid JSON:

+`kms-encryption-context-hjson` = `{"firstValue":10, "secondValue:" "a"}`

+You can also supply a property which turns off encryption context valdiation, should you desire to do so:

+`validate-encryption-context-bool = false`

+Once configured with the above settings, your application must have granted permissions for the provided KMS key, and will then automatically decrypt data before sending it to your ManagedClientProcessor instance.

 ## Running the application